iocanel/java2days-sofia-2019/readme.md

 #### Externalize Properties

 Optionally, create a `GreetingService` annotated with `javax.enterprise.context.ApplicationScoped` and inject it into `Hello` resource.
-Add a `@ConfigProperty(name="message")` annotation onto a String property and crate a method that returns that.
+Add a `@ConfigProperty(name="message")` annotation onto a String property and create a method that returns that.
-In the `Hello` resource, change the hello method so that it calls this method.
+In the `Hello` JAX-RS resource, change the hello method so that it calls this method.
 Open `application.properties` and add the value for `message`.

 #### Streaming